GuyZwer/augmented-reality-with-python/README.md

-	in this project Im going to use OpenCV to program an AR in Python at first I thought to use Pygame, but I read on the net about it, and it doesnt look that it fit my need for this project and I was reading about AR that work great with Java, but since I dont know to program in Java, I decided to use my knowledge in Python and use OpenCV
+	in this project Im going to use OpenCV to program an AR in Python at first I thought to use Pygame, but I read on the net about it, and it doesnt look that it fit my needs for this project and I was reading about AR that work great with Java, but since I dont know to program in Java, I decided to use my knowledge in Python and use OpenCV